shashankshirol/ClippySync/README.md

 5. Optionally add a `Show Result` action to preview the fetched text before it replaces your iOS clipboard.
 6. Save the shortcut and trigger it through Siri, widgets, or the share sheet.

-> Tip: If your network assigns IPs dynamically, consider creating a Shortcut variable for the base URL so you only update it in one place when it changes.
+> Tip: If your network assigns IPs dynamically, consider running the configure shortcut to setup the right IP.